DUI DMV Hearing

 If you refused the alcohol test and you have one prior conviction then you face a two-year license revocation with no possibility of getting a restricted license.

-•After completing 12 months of an alcohol program; or (if no drugs are involved)
+- After completing 12 months of an alcohol program; or (if no drugs are involved); or

 If the third-offense DUI resulted in injury to someone other than you, the driver, then you face a five-year license revocation.
 However, you may be eligible for a restricted license after one year if you have completed 12 months of an alcohol program and you have an IID installed in your vehicle.